 A woodsy Japanese style comes to Toronto’s masonry-loving streets

 Toronto is famous for its red brick houses.
 But there’s another bold material moving in next door: black wood cladding.
 Although the preservation technique known as shou sugi ban has been used for centuries in rural Japan, a growing number of urban homes are embracing the look.
-And while living in a pitch-black residence may sound eerie, these five local examples are surprisingly warm and inviting.
+And while living in a pitch-black house may sound eerie, these five local examples are surprisingly warm and inviting.

 “As with anything, a black house can look really great, or not-so-great,” says Great Lake Studio principal Rick Galezowski, whose own dusky residence warmed up our Best New Homes issue earlier this year.
 His solution?
 “The details matter a lot, as does texture and contrast to prevent things from getting too sombre.”